fusionpbx/fusionpbx-docs/source/applications/provision/provision_auto_polycom.rst

 To auto provision Polycom

 * Login to the phone.
-(Defauly user is admin and default password is 456)
+(Default user is admin and default password is 456)
 * Go to the top menu an choose Utilities > Phone backup & restore.
 (Always good to start with factory defaults)